-- subsidiary capital (or income, losses or gains from subsidiary capital) see Form CT-3, lines 4a and 4b; or - business capital (or income, losses or gains from business capital).
-Note: For tax years beginning in 1995 or after, certain expenses may, at the taxpayer's election, be deemed to be directly attributable to business capital (or income, losses or gains from business capital).
-These expenses include, among others: depletion, advertising, research and development expenses, compensation packages of chief executive officer, chief financial officer and chief operating officer, charitable contributions and internal auditing expenses.
+- Subsidiary capital (or income, losses or gains from subsidiary capital).
+See Form CT-3, lines 4a and 4b. - Business capital (or income, losses, or gains from business capital).
+Note: For tax years beginning in 1995 or after, certain expenses may, at the taxpayer's election, be deemed to be directly attributable to business capital (or income, losses, or gains from business capital).
+These expenses include, among others: depletion; advertising; research and development expenses; compensation packages of chief executive officer, chief financial officer, and chief operating officer; charitable contributions; and internal auditing expenses.
 For a complete listing of deductions so deemed attributable to business capital, see section III (A)(1) of TSB-M-95(2)C.